 After about two days, I was able to fall asleep without jerking awake to the slightest sound.
 My raging hormones were turned down just enough to let my brain relax, and the two hours of sleep I got between feeds felt like five.

 I finally started to find my feet as a mother.
 I started bonding with my daughter in a normal and healthy way.
-My incision healed, the infection disappeared, and after four months I stopped nursing.
-I was a better mom for myself, for my daughter and for my husband.
+My incision healed, the infection disappeared, and after four months I decided to stop nursing.
+It was a decision I made for myself and my daughter and we were both better off for it.

 I understand why postpartum depression isn’t talked about more these days.

 It’s ugly, and not something a lot of mothers would admit to struggling with.
 We’re supposed to be built to handle childbirth and the hormones that come with it.
 We should be able to sleep when the baby sleeps because our bodies need it.
 We should be able to breastfeed comfortably without ripping the arms off the rocking chair.